Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Transverse spin correlation in annihilation

 While $D_1(z)$ is the unpolarized cross section, $H_{1T} (z)$ is the transverse spin transfer representing the number density of producing transversely polarized hadron from transversely polarized quark.
 As discussed above, the contribution from $H_{1T}^\perp$ term does not vanish in our TMD convention.
 This leads to the strange relation between the collinear function $H_{1T}(z)$ with the TMD functions $H_{1T}(z,\bm{p}_T)$ and $H_{1T}^\perp(z,\bm{p}_T)$.
 Nonetheless, if we adopt the convention from Ref.~\cite{Boussarie:2023izj}, we will find that the contribution from $H_{1T}^\perp$ disappears integrating over the transverse momentum.
 Thus, we can establish a simple relation between $H_{1T}(z)$ and $H_{1T}(z,\bm{p}_T)$.

 Inserting the leptonic tensor and the hadronic tensor into Eq.~(\ref{eq:collinear-ee}) and taking into account both electromagnetic and weak interactions, we obtain

 where the coefficient functions are consistent with those in Refs.~\cite{Wei:2013csa, Wei:2014pma, Chen:2016moq, Chen:2021zrr, Boer:1997mf} and also are listed in Appendix \ref{sec:coeff} for self-sufficient.
+This result is also consistent with that in Ref.~\cite{Chen:1994ar}.
 Both $D_{1}$ and $H_{1T}$ are scale dependent, which can be obtained by solving the DGLAP evolution equation.
 However, the polarized splitting functions differ from the unpolarized ones.
 We explicitly lay out the evolution equation of $H_{1T}(z,\mu^2)$ and investigate the impact on the transverse spin transfer in Appendix \ref{sec:evolution}.
 Moreover, we have used the product of three-vectors in the above expression, $\bm{S}_{T1} \cdot \bm{S}_{T2}$.
 Since we are only interested in the correlation of transverse polarization along the normal direction of the hadron production plane, $\bm{S}_{T1} \cdot \bm{S}_{T2}$ could either be $+1$ for same sign polarizations or $-1$ for opposite sign polarizations.
+Notice that if $\bm{n}_T$ is not perpendicular to the lepton momentum, other terms may affect the transverse spin correlation as well.
 Moreover, the second line computes the contribution from the less important $q \to \bar\Lambda, \bar q\to \Lambda$ channel.
 At the end of the day, the dihadron transverse spin correlation ${\cal C}_{TT}$ is evaluated by

 Here, we have already taken into account contribution from $(q \to \bar\Lambda, \bar q\to \Lambda)$.
 The physical interpretation of this result is also clear. $\omega_q^T/\omega_q$ is the transverse spin correlation of $q\bar q$ pair.
 The partonic correlation can be inherited by final state hadrons by convoluting the numerator and the denominator with the corresponding fragmentation functions.
 By measuring the transverse spin correlation at the Belle/LEP experiments, we can investigate the chiral-odd $H_{1T} (z)$ fragmentation function.